trgkanki/remaining_time/src/config.md

 Triggers automatic reset.
 Note that this is quite fragile for now, so this is false by default currently.

+## reviewTimeCutoff (default: 300)

+Every review taking too much time will be clampped to `reviewTimeCutoff` (seconds).
+Some outliers may influence the ETA too much.
+Use this option to filter out the outliers.

 ## resetHotkey (default: "")